-As you start your travel, you will realize that there are many exciting places to visit in Slovenia such as snowy peaks, greenish blue rivers, lakes with hot springs, and impressive buildings which have reflections of charming Slovenian culture and many more.
+As you start your travel, you will realize that there are many exciting places to visit in Slovenia such as snowy peaks, greenish-blue rivers, lakes with hot springs, and impressive buildings that have reflections of charming Slovenian culture and many more.

-It seems like everyone will find what they want to do in a country where diversity takes place not only in the culture but also in its traditions, history, and cuisine.
+It seems like everyone will find what they want to do in a country where diversity takes place not only in the culture but also in its traditions, history, and Slovenian food.

 There is no need to wonder why Slovenia is sometimes called the land of diversity.
-It is a country that is very welcoming and comfortable place to travel where the sun shines more than 2000 hours a year, so every season offers pleasant sunshine, even in Winter.
+It is a country that is a very welcoming and comfortable place to travel where the sun shines more than 2000 hours a year, so every season offers pleasant sunshine, even in winter.

 Slovenia is a charming country with lush nature making it one of the greenest places in Europe.
 Get inspired and wonder its unspoiled countryside with its plains and hills, national parks with mountains, lakes with beautiful colored woods, and sandy beaches on the Adriatic Sea coast.

 Slovenia can certainly guarantee that your holidays will be full of extreme activities.
-Of course, if you aren’t fond of outdoors, the country offers great hot springs in the lakes, relaxing thermal baths, worth-seeing architecture and cozy local coffee shops and restaurants full with delicious Slovenian food and wines.
+Of course, if you aren’t fond of outdoors, the country offers great hot springs in the lakes, relaxing thermal baths, worth-seeing architecture, and cozy local coffee shops and restaurants full of delicious Slovenian food and wines.

 Once you visit Slovenia, you can’t stop going again and again because there are so many things to do and never-ending beautiful places to see.